rcepsan/vba-challenge/README.md

 Since the 2018 execution time is quicker than the 2017 execution time, the author was able to rewrite the code to be more concise, up to date, and of a reasonable file size, thus improving the efficiency and performance of the original VBA script.

 ### Resources
-This site was built using [Refactoring_How_to_improve_source_code](https://www.ionos.com/digitalguide/websites/web-development/what-is-refactoring) and [Hemmelgarn's Comment on the Discussion_Board](https://dev.to/crenshaw_dev/how-do-you-know-when-to-not-refactor-14d9).
+This site was built using [Refactoring: How to improve source code](https://www.ionos.com/digitalguide/websites/web-development/what-is-refactoring) and [Hemmelgarn's Comment on the Discussion Board](https://dev.to/crenshaw_dev/how-do-you-know-when-to-not-refactor-14d9).